Warrior1711/crypto/updates.md

 # update log

-# V1.5
+# V1.5.1 BETA
-added random events and made some tweaks!
+working on changing pump and dump event logic also tweaking some other things